Donkeys were domesticated 5,000 years ago in East Africa where they shared work with dogs and elephants but canine history is unknown!

 Speaking of animal therapists… therapy dogs have proved their uncanny abilities in mental and emotional support, followed by horses, cats, bunnies and birds, especially parrots which talk back to us!

 So, although no one knows where dogs came from, they hold the title of “first animal to be domesticated” at a time before time was recorded.
-Archeological studies indicate that dogs were serving humans more than 15,000 years ago, ahead of the donkey by 10,000 years.
+That said, archeological studies indicate that dogs were serving humans more than 15,000 years ago, predating athe donkey by 10,000 years.
 And while we credit the elephant and horse for transporting us best, the dog gets credit for doing so the most willingly.
-Wagon or sled, dogs move us.
-And significantly, although the highest marks on animal intelligence are accorded to elephants and monkeys, only dogs choose to serve humans.
-Can you imagine forcing an elephant to work?!!
-Or expecting a monkey to perform without treats?

 WHY dogs and donkeys willingly subject themselves to life as ‘beasts of burden’ despite being cruelly treated by humans remains a mystery.